 Modern leaders connect their people to purpose, accomplishment, and one another, which strongly answers all three basic needs.

-Likewise, encourage leaders to mentor and help their employees network and build connections with others across the organisation.
+Likewise, encourage leaders to mentor and help their employees network and build connections with others across the organization.
 When leaders introduce employees to mentors, the odds of satisfying connection needs improve 132%.

 Shared leadership and frequent one-to-one meetings are additional ways to satisfy needs for autonomy, connection, and mastery.